 Also, at this stage you could revert the price back to your preferred price because you will have built up a selection of positive reviews which enable users to trust that your business does what you say you do.

 Just like Google, you now need to ensure that your products appear when your potential consumers are searching for it.

 So in the Google Keyword Tool Planner, build a list of the most relevant and searched terms.

-Then Amazon will want you to add the keywords you want to rank for in the “vital info search term fields”, which you can see below:
+Then Amazon will want you to add the keywords you want to rank for in the “vital info search term fields”.

 The next part is quite crucial where you will need to add more keywords you want to rank for in the “keywords” section.

 However, note the key is not to repeat any of the keywords that you have included in the “vital info search fields” because Amazon automatically includes the keywords from those fields.

 Rather, to find more keywords use the Google Keyword Tool Planner or search for similar products in Amazon & eBay, and see what keywords may be used by customers to search for your products, and then add them to your list.

 So as you can see in my example below, here I am attempting to sell some golf balls but I am trying to target keywords which aren’t in my “vital info search fields”.
 The more accurate I can get my keywords to match the product item, the better chances my customers are able to find my products.

 The final essential section to fill out is to tell users why your brand and products are different compared to your competition.
 This is where you list your product’s key features and benefits and what types of services come included with he product (i.e. free delivery, 10% off original price, etc).